danrouse/beatsaber-quest-modding-guide/README.md

 }
 ```

-Note that when finding methods, nested namespaces use C#-style syntax: `FindMethodUnsafe("SomeNamespace.NestedNamespace", "ClassName", "MethodName", 0)`.
-In addition, game methods in `GlobalNamespace` take an empty string as the namespace argument, e.g. `FindMethodUnsafe("", "MainMenuViewController", "DidActivate", 3);`.
+The `FindMethod`/`FindMethodUnsafe` parameters are as follows: namespace of the C# method, type name of the C# type, method name, and number of arguments.
+Methods in the game's `GlobalNamespace` take an empty string as the namespace argument (e.g. `FindMethodUnsafe("", "MainMenuViewController", "DidActivate", 3)`), and nested types are separated by a `/` (`Declaring/Nested`).

 **Important note**: Mistakes in hook definitions and installation are a *very* common source of issues and crashes.
 If your game crashes on startup with a null pointer dereference after creating a new hook, double (and triple!) check that everything is correct, including the class name, method name, number of arguments (surprisingly easy to miscount), and the function signature of the hook itself.
 Even if your game doesn't crash, if you do not have the exact same function signature for your hook, weird things may happen!